Skip to content

 • Click a task to expand and read its full description.

-When the session finishes (or the session id rotates), the live block clears.
+When the session finishes, all tasks become terminal, or the session id rotates, the live block clears.
+Completed and cancelled-only groups are not treated as live.

 Multiple sessions